Vietnam.vn - Nền tảng quảng bá Việt Nam

 Researchers used X-ray video to capture the eel's daring escape, describing their findings in a study published earlier this week in the journal Current Biology.

-discovered a type of animal that can still have fever and escape after being eaten.
+discovered a type of animal that can both heat up and escape after being eaten.

 After being swallowed alive, a Japanese eel escapes a goby through the predator's gills.
 Photo: Yuha Hasegawa